Orthodox vs. Catholic vs. Protestant

 The Great Schism (1054) and Mutual Excommunication

-The East-West Schism formalized centuries of tensions over papal authority, the filioque (whether the Holy Spirit proceeds from the Father alone or the Father and the Son), clerical celibacy, and liturgical differences like the use of leavened versus unleavened bread.3 Cardinal Humbert excommunicated Patriarch Michael Cerularius, and the mutual break has lasted nearly a thousand years, though in 1965, Pope Paul VI and Patriarch Athenagoras I lifted the mutual excommunications—a gesture of reconciliation that acknowledged shared faith even amid institutional separation.4
+The East-West Schism formalized centuries of tensions over papal authority, the filioque (whether the Holy Spirit proceeds from the Father alone or the Father and the Son), clerical celibacy, and liturgical differences like the use of leavened versus unleavened bread.4 Cardinal Humbert, a papal legate, excommunicated Patriarch Michael Cerularius of Constantinople, and the mutual break has now lasted nearly a thousand years.
+Yet in 1965, Pope Paul VI and Patriarch Athenagoras I lifted the mutual excommunications—a gesture of reconciliation that acknowledged shared faith even amid institutional separation.5

 The Protestant Reformation (1517) and Its Aftermath